Emil Holms Kanal 6, 2300 København S

-Petra Daryai-Hansen helds an Associate Professorship position at the Department of English, German and Romance Studies, University of Copenhagen.
+Petra Daryai-Hansen is associate professor and coordinator of cross disciplinary courses and degrees at the Department of English, German and Romance Studies, University of Copenhagen.

 Her main research area is foreign language education with specific focus on plurilingual education, Content and Language Integrated Learning, intercultural education and teacher/student cognition.